Cash reserves: How much cash should a business have on hand?

 • Establishing a cash reserve account can help ensure your business can cover emergencies and continue to grow.

-• Experts recommend saving at least three to six months’ worth of business expenses.
+• Many experts recommend saving at least three to six months’ worth of business expenses.

-• Having too much in your cash reserves can lead to missed growth opportunities, so it’s important to understand how much you should save and how much you should reinvest in your business.
+• Having too much in your cash reserves can lead to missed growth opportunities, so it’s important to understand how much to save and how much to reinvest in your business.

-• You can help increase your cash reserves by creating a savings goal and setting aside a predetermined amount of money on a monthly or quarterly basis.
+• You can help increase your cash reserves by establishing a savings goal and setting aside a predetermined amount each month or quarter.

 How much cash reserves should a business have?